dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/tags.md

                 - foreign-key
 ```

-Tests on column tags can be run using the `tag:` selector:
+Then, use the `tag:` selector to run the tests on a particular column.

 ```
 $ dbt test --models tag:pii